wilsonglasser/igbinary/README.md

 [![Build Status](https://travis-ci.org/igbinary/igbinary.svg?branch=master)](https://travis-ci.org/igbinary/igbinary)
 [![Build status (Windows)](https://ci.appveyor.com/api/projects/status/suhkkumj1yh9dgan?svg=true)](https://ci.appveyor.com/project/TysonAndre/igbinary-bemsx)

 Igbinary is a drop in replacement for the standard php serializer.
-Instead of time and space consuming textual representation, igbinary stores php data structures in compact binary form.
-Savings are significant when using memcached or similar memory based storages for serialized data.
-About 50% reduction in storage requirement can be expected.
-Specific number depends on your data.
+Instead of the time and space consuming textual representation used by PHP's `serialize`, igbinary stores php data structures in a compact binary form.
+Memory savings are significant when using memcached, APCu, or similar memory based storages for serialized data.
+The typical reduction in storage requirements are around 50%.
+The exact percentage depends on your data.

-Unserialization performance is at least on par with the standard PHP serializer.
+Unserialization performance is at least on par with the standard PHP serializer, and is much faster for repetitive data.
 Serialization performance depends on the `igbinary.compact_strings` option which enables duplicate string tracking.
-String are inserted to a hash table which adds some overhead.
-In usual scenarios this does not have much significance since usage pattern is "serialize rarely, unserialize often".
-With "compact_strings" option igbinary is usually a bit slower than the standard serializer.
-Without it, a bit faster.
+String are inserted to a hash table, which adds some overhead when serializing.
+In usual scenarios this does not have much of an impact, because the typical usage pattern is "serialize rarely, unserialize often".
+With the `compact_strings` option enabled, igbinary is usually a bit slower than the standard serializer.
+Without it, igbinary is a bit faster.

 Features
 --------

-- Supports same data types as the standard PHP serializer: null, bool, int, float, string, array and objects.
+- Support for the same data types as the standard PHP serializer: null, bool, int, float, string, array and object.
 - `__autoload` & `unserialize_callback_func`
 - `__sleep` & `__wakeup`
 - Serializable -interface